How to Make | Best-Ever Buttercream Icing

 - Mix in short 5-second intervals to ensure you don’t overmix the buttercream, avoiding unsightly air bubbles.

 - It’s important to remember that buttercream has a yellow tone, which will of course affect the colouring process.
 This is another reason why it’s important to add your colour slowly, so you can work out what you need to add.

 - You can add an icing whitener to your buttercream to create a whiter base, creating more of a blank canvas for your colouring.

 - To create darker shades like dramatic reds, browns and blacks, you’re best off using chocolate buttercream icing, as the colour will already be darker, reducing the amount of colouring you need to use.

 - As you will need to use more colouring for darker shades, it’s best to take taste into account.
 Adding too much colour may result in a chemical taste, depending on your product, so you may need to add more flavour to balance it out.

 Go colour crazy, creating exciting multi-coloured creations; depending on which colours you choose, you can transform your bakes into magical unicorns or beautiful rainbows – the sky’s the limit!
 For minimal effort and ultimate impact, put four (or as many as you like) different colours of icing into one piping bag and get piping – the best part is that each cake will be unique.

 Choosing the right nozzle

-Each nozzle comes in a wide variety of sizes for different styles of piping – if you want to vary your piping creations, there are various nozzle sets that will allow you to experiment and become a piping pro.
+Each nozzle comes in a wide variety of sizes for different styles of piping – if you want to vary your piping creations, we have a fantastic selection of nozzle sets that will allow you to experiment and become a piping pro.